-From the form of the solution, we see that the form of the response is determined by the parameters of the system.
+From the form of the solution, we see that the shape of the step response is determined by the parameters of the system.
 Hence, by measuring certain features of the step response we can determine the parameter values.

-Figure 2.14 shows the response of the system to a step of magnitude $F_0 = 20$ N, along with some measurements.
+Figure 3.16 shows the response of the system to a step of magnitude $F_0 = 20$ N, along with some measurements.
 We start by noting that the steady-state position of the mass (after the oscillations die down) is a function of the spring constant k: